Assisted Sales: What are They and Do They Work? 2023

 Most commonly, once the contract is drafted and signed, the buyer will require full access to the property almost immediately - usually in an empty state - so they can begin renovations or similar work.

-Benefits of an Assisted Sale without a Cash Advance
+Benefits of an assisted home sale without a cash advance

 Sales of this kind offer very similar benefits to the cash advance option - particularly speed and the potential for profit, as described above.

-However, there are further benefits to an AS without a cash advance, including:
+However, there are further benefits to an assisted home sale without a cash advance, including:

 When you sell via this method, Stamp Duty will not need to be paid until the buyer sells the property on.
 It’s important to note that this tax will be reclaimable within two years of that sale.

-Sellers who opt for this form of AS are usually individuals who have already moved out of their house, or whose property is currently empty for any other reason
+Sellers who opt for this form of assisted sale are usually individuals who have already moved out of their house, or whose property is currently empty for any other reason

 For example, they may have received an additional home via probate and wish to sell it as soon as possible - perhaps because they cannot maintain or renovate it.

-Investors often prefer empty property for this kind of AS because of the “quick turnover” typically required
+Investors often prefer empty property for this kind of assisted home sale because of the quick turnover typically required

-Any home sold via AS without a cash advance is likely to sell for a good profit, as the investor will usually set about making improvements straight away.
+Any home sold via an assisted sale without a cash advance is likely to sell for a good profit, as the investor will usually set about making improvements straight away.
 For this reason, a sale of this kind is perhaps best suited to property that requires a small amount of renovation or updating

-However, Assisted Sales without cash advance are suitable for homes in almost any condition.
+However, assisted home sales without cash advance are suitable for homes in almost any condition.

 This option will also work well if the seller does not have outstanding mortgage payments on the property.

-The main downside to an AS without a cash advance is the potential for cash flow issues.
+The main downside to an assisted home sale without a cash advance is the potential for cash flow issues.
 As the seller won’t receive any cash upfront besides the option fee, they will need to wait until the property sells in order to receive a payout.

 The same goes for the Stamp Duty charge.
 While this cost is deferred until the point of sale, there will still be a two year wait until it can be reclaimed.